Kilonova24/Novafield/README.md

 * Take Your Time

 ### Important QoL Features
-* SmartHeal: Favorite this aid item to automatically use the most suitable healing item from your inventory, freeing up favorite slots.
+* Smart Heal: Favorite this aid item to automatically use the most suitable healing item from your inventory, freeing up favorite slots.
 No need to favorite med, trauma, and emergency packs anymore.
 * <a href="https://www.nexusmods.com/starfield/mods/13677">Smart Inventory</a>: Found in the Decorations builder in your ship under the Miscellaneous tab.
 Will automatically transfer resources and other items (like ammo you are not using) to your ship’s inventory whenever you enter your ship.
   * Tip: Transfer grenades and mines to the Smart Inventory to set a carry limit on that item.
 You want to do this for the explosives you like or Smart Inventory will automatically transfer all of your grenades and mines to the ship’s inventory.
 You can keep transferring a single Frag Grenade in your inventory to set the carry limit you want.
 Setting the Smart Inventory Frag Grenade to 5 will make it so you cannot pick up more than 5 Frag Grenades out in the world.
 * Vehicles: REV-8-Pro, Better Deimog, HopeTech Hammer V